YogyashriPatil/AI-learningBuddy/README.md

 | Progress | XP, badges, quiz accuracy tracking, dashboard metrics |
 | Data | Bookmarks with search, downloadable notes/quiz/transcripts, session state (no data leaves your session) |
 | Reliability | Centralized error handling around every Gemini call, empty-input guards, cached model client |

-## 8. Notes on Code Quality

-- Type hints and docstrings throughout `utils.py` and `prompts.py`.
-- Logic split into `config` / `prompts` / `utils` / `app` so each file has one clear responsibility (PEP 8, modular structure).
-- All Gemini calls funnel through a single `call_gemini()` wrapper with try/except, so one bad response never crashes the app.
-- API key is read only from `st.secrets` or environment variables — never hardcoded, per the Student Guide's explicit warning.